 -

-Butter an 8-inch/20 cm round cake pan and place a parchment paper circle at the bottom of the pan.
-Using a flour sifter, sift all-purpose flour with a pinch of salt in a medium bowl and set aside.
+Use a cooking spray to grease an 8-inch (20 cm) round cake pan, then place a parchment paper circle at the bottom of the pan.
+Using a flour sifter, sift all-purpose flour in a medium bowl and set aside.
+Preheat the oven to 350°F (175°C).

 -

-Preheat the oven to 350 degrees F/175 degrees C. To make the batter, place eggs and sugar in the bowl of a stand mixer and slightly beat with a hand whisk.
-Place the bowl over the bain-marie/water bath and heat the mixture to 104 degrees F/40 degrees C (warm to touch), constantly whisking.
-Remove the bowl from the water bath.
-Then, using a stand mixer fitted with a whisk attachment beat the preparation for 5 minutes at high speed and 10 to 15 minutes at medium speed.
+To make the batter, place eggs and sugar in the bowl of a stand mixer and lightly beat with a hand whisk.
+Place the bowl over the bain-marie/water bath and heat the mixture to 104°F (40°C) or warm to the touch, constantly whisking.

 -